nickzoic/nick.zoic.org/art/seussical-jr-diamond-valley-singers/index.md

 It's on stage now, some
 [kind reviews](https://melbournetheatre.info/2023/03/25/review-seussical-jr/)
-are coming in, everything seems to be running smoothly, our junior performers are doing a fantastic job and in another week it'll be a fading memory ...
+("arguably one of the most beautiful set designs the company has ever presented") are coming in, everything seems to be running smoothly, our junior performers are doing a fantastic job and in another week it'll be a fading memory ...